 Cephalopods are some of the most impressive invertebrates in the sea.
-Members of class Cephalopoda, which includes squid, cuttlefish, octopuses, and nautiluses, have captivated humans for centuries—and for good reason!
+Members of the class Cephalopoda, which includes squid, cuttlefish, octopuses, and nautiluses, have captivated humans for centuries—and for a good reason!
 You will be able to find in this group the squid, the inventive mimic octopus, the nautilus, the venomous blue-ringed octopus, etc…

 Fact 1: They aren’t good swimmers!

-Fact 2: They are squirting Ink!
+Fact 2: They squirt ink!

-Fact 3: They could kill you so be aware!
+Fact 3: They could kill you, so be aware!

-They are the only species of cuttlefish known to have any poisons and they carry a unique toxin in their muscles.
+They are the only species of cuttlefish known to have any poisons, and they carry a unique toxin in their muscles.

 Fact 4: They die after copulating!